Aunt Vadge: I’m breastfeeding and my BV won’t go away

 This combination of treatments will help strengthen and support your vaginal cells so they are producing glycogen again, while specifically targeting the G. vaginalis and GBS, and providing food for your healthy lactobacilli to thrive once again.

-As for continuing the approach you’ve been taking, if what I’ve suggested doesn’t offer the results you’re after, it might be worth discussing your situation with a healthcare provider, who could recommend a treatment plan tailored to you.
+As for continuing the approach you’ve been taking, if what I’ve suggested doesn’t offer the results you’re after, it might be worth discussing your situation with one of My Vagina’s incredible holistic naturopaths – they work with vaginas all day every day and can help you.

 Lastly, don’t give up hope for long-term relief!
 Keep advocating for your health, consider a chat with a healthcare professional about your concerns and treatment options, and keep taking care of yourself, both down there and overall.